MA-Equivalent Islamic Law Distance Education

 - Proficiency in conducting research work and independent study

-- Capability to pursue further postgraduate studies
+- Capability to pursue further studies in the relevant field of Law

 - Specialised knowledge and skills that could be used in different career pursuits

-MA-PG Dip Modules for Full-time and Part-time Students
+MA Equivalent Modules for Full-time and Part-time Students

 Following Modules are Mentioned in the file: